 All communications to Med Communications should include the individual’s name and contact information (such as e-mail address, phone number, or mailing address), and a detailed explanation of the request.
 E-mail requests to delete, amend, or correct Personal Information should include “Deletion Request” or “Amendment/Correction Request,” as applicable, in the subject line of the e-mail.
 Med Communications will endeavor to respond to all reasonable requests in a timely manner, and in any case, within any time limits prescribed by applicable local law.

 If you are a European Union citizen and/or accessing the Med Communications website in the European Economic Area, then this Supplement may apply in addition to the above.

 Transfers of your Personal Information may be made to entities located outside the European Economic Area, including entities located in the United States, for processing consistent with the purposes above.
-Med Communications will implement appropriate contractual measures (including our standard data protection clauses and/or binding corporate rules, a copy of which you can obtain by contacting firstname.lastname@example.org) to ensure that the relevant Med Communications companies and third parties outside the European Economic Area provide an adequate level of protection to your Personal Information as set out in this notice and as required by applicable law.
+Med Communications will implement appropriate contractual measures (including our Privacy Shield certification and standard data protection clauses, a copy of which you can obtain by contacting firstname.lastname@example.org) to ensure that the relevant Med Communications companies and third parties outside the European Economic Area provide an adequate level of protection to your Personal Information as set out in this notice and as required by applicable law.

 If the company’s processing of your Personal Information is covered by EU law, you may lodge a complaint with the corresponding data protection supervisory authority in your country of residence.
 You can find the relevant supervisory authority name and contact details on this website: http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.